IT: Information Technology

-RC Alert is a subscription-based emergency alert system for students, faculty, and staff at Rockford College.
-In the event of an emergency, the college community will be quickly informed of such through recorded voice phone messages sent to landline and/or cell phones, text messages, and e-mail messages.
+RU Alert is a subscription-based emergency alert system for students, faculty, and staff at Rockford University.
+In the event of an emergency, the university community will be quickly informed of such through recorded voice phone messages sent to landline and/or cell phones, text messages, and e-mail messages.
 In addition, alerts will be posted on the portal crawl, public Web site, and sent to the news media.

-print on both sides of a piece of paper.
-It’s so easy even your Grandma could do it.
+to print on both sides of a piece of paper.

 How to enable double-sided printing.

 1. In Office 2007, click the Office Button in the top left corner.

 2. Click Print from the drop down menu.
 Click the Properties button.

 3. Click the drop down menu for Duplex, select Open to Left.
 This will print double sided in book form.

 This option will remain enabled until you change it back or log off the computer.